piknotech/SwiftCollections/CONTRIBUTING.md

 # Contributing

-Controbutions are very much welcomed.
+Contributions are very much welcomed.
 In fact, this repository lives from creative proposals on how to make use of the ability to create custom collections.

 ## Tutorial